 Publications, training material and promotional records

 Publications, educational, promotional and training material (in all formats), such as the clipping book, are authorised for early access.
 Access is for viewing only.
-Requests for copies should be directed to the NSW Department of Health South Eastern Sydney Local Health Network.
+Requests for copies should be directed to the NSW Health South Eastern Sydney Local Health District.

 Patient identifying medical records

 Although the records held by State Records mainly relate to administration and management functions some records, such as the Obstetric notebook of Dr JN Chesterman, contain patient identifying information.
 These records are closed to public access.
-Requests for permission to access these records should be directed to the NSW Department of Health South Eastern Sydney Local Health Network.
+Requests for permission to access these records should be directed to the NSW Health South Eastern Sydney Local Health District.